Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Abstract

 \section{Abstract}

-Spectroscopic measurements at top-of-atmosphere are uniquely capable of attributing changes in Earth's outgoing infrared radiation field to specific greenhouse gasses.
-The Atmospheric Infrared Sounder (AIRS) placed in orbit in 2002 has spectroscopically resolved a portion of Earth's outgoing longwave radiation for 17 years.
+Spectroscopic measurements at top of atmosphere are uniquely capable of attributing changes in Earth's outgoing infrared radiation field to specific greenhouse gasses.
+The Atmospheric Infrared Sounder (AIRS) placed in orbit in 2002 has spectroscopically resolved a portion of Earth's outgoing longwave radiation for over 17 years.
 Concurrently, atmospheric \ch{CO_2} rose from 373 to 410 ppm, or 28\% of the total increase over pre-industrial levels.
-The IPCC Fifth Assessment Report predicted 0.508$\pm$0.102 Wm$^{-2}$ additional radiative forcing from this \ch{CO_2} increase.
-Here it is shown that global measurements under nighttime, cloud-clear conditions reveal 0.358$\pm$0.067 Wm$^{-2}$ of \ch{CO_2}-induced radiative forcing, or 70\% of IPCC model predictions.
+The Coupled Model Intercomparison Project Phase 6 (CMIP6) multi-model ensemble average predicts 0.477 Wm$^{-2}$ clear-sky longwave effective radiative forcing from this increase.
+Global measurements under nighttime, clear-sky conditions reveal 0.360$\pm$0.026 Wm$^{-2}$ of \ch{CO_2}-induced longwave radiative forcing, or 75$\pm$5\% of model predictions.